odipar/manikin/_posts/2021-03-19-my-first-post.md

 ```

 But there is one big caveat with this approach: Environments cannot be shared across different threads.
-They should also not 'escape' the (thread) 'context' where they are used.
+They should also not 'escape' the (thread) 'context' where they are used, or bad things will happen.

-As we will see in later posts, both issues are addressed by Manikin's messaging and concurrency model.
+As I will explain in later posts, both issues are addressed by Manikin's messaging and concurrency model.
 #### Messages
-We've already condensed our Account example into imperative code, while still managing our
+We've already condensed our Account example into imperative code, while keeping our
-Objects to remain pure.
-What's still missing in our approach is another important OO concept, and that's behaviour:
+Objects to be pure.
+But what's still missing in our approach is another important OO concept, and that's behaviour:

 In Java, you would naturally specify and structure your application with classes and methods, but in Manikin,
 we've adopted for the `Message` type.